mattermost/docs/source/onboard/cloud-groups.rst

 .. note::
   Users will not be automatically added back by the AD/LDAP synchronization once they remove themselves or are removed by the LDAP synchronized group.

-Disabling Group Synchronized Management of Teams and Private Channels
+Disabling group synchronized management of teams and private channels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To remove the management of members by synchronized groups in a team, disable **Sync Group Members** under **System Console > User Management > Teams > Team Management**.

 To remove the management of members by synchronized groups in a channel, disable **Sync Group Members** under **System Console > User Management > Channels > Channel Management**.

 Frequently Asked Questions
 --------------------------